mcustiel/phiremock/README.md

 # Phiremock (beta)

-Phiremock is a HTTP services mocker and stubber, it allows software developers to setup static responses for expected requests and avoid calling real services during development.
+Phiremock is a HTTP services mocker and stubber, it allows software developers to mock HTTP requests and setup static responses to avoid calling real services during development.
 Also can be used to setup the responses to expected requests during acceptance testing.
 Any HTTP service (i.e.: REST services) can be mocked and stubbed with Phiremock.

 ## Installation